reflectoring/reflectoring.github.io/_posts/2020-09-20-processing-files-using-java-8-streams.md

 ### Listing Directory Contents
 What if you just want to list the contents of a directory?
 A simple way to do this is by invoking the `Files.list()` method, which returns a stream of `Path` objects representing the files inside the directory passed as the argument.
 However, subdirectories are not traversed when this method is called.

-Let us look at some sample code.

 #### Example 9

+Let us look at some sample code to list directories:

 ```java
 try (Stream<Path> paths = Files